 The Atholton High School Music Department has a long history of musical excellence and artistry since the school opened in 1966.
 The department serves over 300 students through both performance-based and non-performance-based classes.
-Included in the curriculum are three concert bands, two percussion ensembles, two choirs, and two orchestras, as well as classes in piano, guitar, theory, and music technology.
+Included in the curriculum are three concert bands, three choirs, and three orchestras as well as classes in piano, theory, and music technology.
 In addition to the curricular classes, various extra-curricular ensembles and clubs are offered.

 Director of Bands

-Eric received his Bachelor of Music in Music Education from the University of Massachusetts Amherst and a Master of Music in Wind Band Conducting from the University of Kansas.
-He studied conducting with Dr. Scott Weiss and Dr. John Lynch and saxophone with Lynn Klock and Timothy Roberts.
-He is a member of NAfME and the National Band Association (NBA) and regularly attends various workshops throughout the country.
+Eric received a Bachelor of Music in Music Education from the University of Massachusetts Amherst, a Master of Music in Wind Band Conducting from the University of Kansas and is a member of both the National Association for Music Education (NAfME) and the National Band Association.

 Director of Choirs